Renato Ibarra

-Alex Renato Ibarra Mina (born 20 January 1991) is an Ecuadorian professional footballer who plays for Ecuadorian club Independiente del Valle.
+Alex Renato Ibarra Mina (born 20 January 1991) is an Ecuadorian professional footballer who plays as a right winger for Ecuadorian club Mushuc Runa.

 Club career

 El Nacional

 He had been playing throughout his youth at the Ecuadorian team El Nacional.

 Ibarra's debut came in on 17 May 2009 in a 3–0 win over CD Olmedo.
 His first career goal and first goal for El Nacional came on 9 March 2011, a 30-meter long shot that was to be vital goal in a 1–0 win over Independiente Jose Teran.
 He would go on to score 2 more goals for El "Nacho", against Deportivo Cuenca and Imbabura.
 A great showing in the Ecuadorian Serie A and at the 2011 FIFA U-20 World Cup have gained him interest from several European clubs, such as Chelsea and Vitesse Arnhem, the latter signing him in the summer of 2011.
 He would finish his career for El Nacional having played 31 games and scoring 3 goals.